Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Method

 \section{Method}

-Our goal is to use multiple labeled source domains for improved performance on a target domain while only tuning a small set of parameters.
-To this end, we leverage prompt learning, which is an effective strategy by learning a small set of parameters to adapt a pretrained large-scale model to different downstream tasks.
-In the following, we first review prompt learning in CLIP in Section~\ref{sec:clip} and then elaborate in Section~\ref{sec:mpa} our proposed MPA method, which is a two-stage framework that seeks agreement from multiple learned prompts and derives a joint latent space with domain-invariant knowledge.
+Our goal is to use multiple labeled source domains for improved performance on target domains.
+To this end, we leverage prompt learning, which is an effective strategy by learning a small set of parameters to adapt a pretrained model to different downstream tasks.
+In the following, we first review prompt learning in CLIP in Sec.~\ref{sec:clip} and then elaborate in Sec.~\ref{sec:mpa} and Sec.~\ref{sec:lst} our proposed MPA and LST method respectively.